ShadowMaster19/Square-Matrix-Add/README.md

 # Square-Matrix
 Adding and Handling Square Matrix

-## SqMatrix: A Java Square Matrix Library
+## SqMatrix: A Java Square Matrix Program

-The `SqMatrix` class is a Java library designed to handle square matrices with various operations.
+The `SqMatrix` class is a Java Program designed to handle square matrices with various operations.
 This project demonstrates proficiency in object-oriented programming and algorithmic problem-solving.

 ### Key Features